boytchev/suica/docs/user-guide.md

 An event handler can retrieve additional information about an event.

-As a function the event handler has one parameter (typically called *event*) that contains information about the event itself.
+As a function a mouse event handler has one parameter (typically called *event*) that contains information about the event itself.
 For mouse events this parameter is [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent).
 It contains data about event time and place, mouse buttons, pressed keys, etc.